 who you will be meeting.

-If you want to have an extra day to explore, just let us know and we will add an addition date onto your hotel room, on drchrono’s dime.
+If you want to have an extra day to explore, just let us know and we will add an additional date to your hotel room, on drchrono’s dime.
 You can look around and be a tourist for a day.
 Apple is about 30 minutes away, Y Combinator is about 15 minutes away and Google is next door to the chronoplex.
 San Francisco is just a CalTrain ride away.
 Just let Barbara our office manager know before you come out so we can book the extra day for you!

 The “chronoplex” address –